 Firm history: MFB (formerly More Fisher Brown) was established in June 1988 – over 30 years ago.

 At the start, there were seven lawyers who saw the need for a boutique firm specialising in “dry” shipping work.
 Their belief was that the large firms were increasingly focusing on corporate and banking work, which was seen as being more profitable, and that shipping clients deserved a dedicated service provider.

 The aim then – as now – was to provide efficient advice to clients across the shipping world, placing great importance on working closely with our clients and understanding their business requirements.
 Whether clients need a big team to handle the largest of matters, or just one adviser for a single call, they will always get a personal touch from experienced practitioners, at reasonable cost.

 Over time, we have also developed very good relationships with a network of specialist lawyers in other countries, with whom we regularly act in relation to multi-jurisdictional matters.

 The firm has grown to the present complement of about 30 lawyers, making it one of the largest shipping teams in the City of London.
 Likewise, the breadth of the work we do has grown and we now advise on all areas of shipping and related law, both contentious and non-contentious.

-Our corporate team handles a range of high value, complex commercial shipping and insurance-related transactions: for example, vessel sale and purchases, business acquisitions, start-ups and reorganisations, cross-border joint ventures and offshore projects.
-It also has significant yacht and superyacht related experience, advising ultra-high net worth owners, managers, corporate service providers and shipyards on newbuild and sale & purchase projects, finance, ownership structures and insurance claims: see here for more details about our superyacht capability.
+MFB’s corporate team handles a range of high value, complex commercial shipping and insurance-related transactions: for example, vessel sale and purchases, business acquisitions, start-ups and reorganisations, cross-border joint ventures and offshore projects.
+It also has significant yacht and superyacht related experience, advising ultra-high net worth owners, managers, corporate service providers and shipyards on newbuild and sale and purchase projects, finance, ownership structures and insurance claims: see here for more details about our superyacht capability.

 We have also widened our offering to include insurance (both marine and non-marine) and advise on sale of goods, cross-border insolvency and other similar issues.